TBD54566975/developer.tbd.website/site/blog/2024-07-29-ways-we-use-vcs-today.md

 ![7 Unexpected Ways Verifiable Credentials Are Used Today](/img/7-ways-we-use-vcs-banner.png)

-"Verifiable Credentials seem niche.
+"Verifiable Credentials seems niche.
 Only a small group of technologists would be interested in this," a conference attendee declared after I enthusiastically described my company's work in the Global Payments and Self-Sovereign Identity (SSI) ecosystem.

 This comment gave me pause.
 Less than a year ago, I first encountered [Verifiable Credentials (VCs)](https://developer.tbd.website/docs/web5/verifiable-credentials/what-are-vcs) - a W3C standard for digital credentials that state specific facts about individuals, organizations, or entities.
 My initial reaction was similar to the conference attendee’s response.
 However, after interviewing SSI builders on a weekly livestream, my perspective changed dramatically.